anelad/ANActionSheetController/README.md

 action.setCancelAction(title: "Cancel Button")
 ```

-And customize the controller; for example:
+You can customize the controller; for example:

 ``` swift